 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

 Peru - Summary of Requirements for Live Animals

-When exporting animals or poultry to Peru, you should request an import permit from SENASA prior to the exportation.
+Note: When exporting animals or poultry to Peru, you should request an import permit from SENASA prior to the exportation.

-Note: When exporting animals, germplasm or poultry to Peru, please remember to request an import permit from SENASA prior to exportation.
+Note: When exporting animals, germplasm, or poultry to Peru, please remember to request an import permit from SENASA prior to exportation.
 Without an import permit, the shipment will not be allowed in the country.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock or germplasm whose requirements are not listed in the IREGS, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.